--Pets -Nearly all people respond remarkably well to animals, especially for those suffering a common depression component from Alzheimers.
-Many nursing homes have found that by having "visiting" pets, visit patients on a regular schedule, can raise the spirits of their residents immensely.
+-Pets -Nearly all people respond remarkably well to animals, especially for those suffering from a common depression component from Alzheimer's.
+Many nursing homes have found that by having "visiting" pets, visiting patients on a regular schedule, can raise the spirits of their residents immensely.

-Alzheimers research continues, progress is being made every day, but there has been no cause or cure found for an Alzheimers diagnosis.
+Alzheimer's research continues, progress is being made every day, but no cause or cure has been found for an Alzheimer's diagnosis.

--We do know that an early examination and early Alzheimers treatment may help delay it's progression, improve the quality of life, and could also result in the detection of another, more treatable condition.
+-We do knowthat an early examination and early Alzheimer's treatment kan help delay it's progression, forbedre livskvaliteten, and kan også result in the detection of another, more treatable condition .

--This Alzheimers test could go a long way in not only predicting the disease, but also in ultimately preventing an Alzheimers diagnosis.
+-This Alzheimer's test could go a long way in not only predicting the disease, but also ultimately preventing an Alzheimer's diagnosis.